savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

    </tbody>
 </table>

-Memory consumptions in liquidsoap has been a topic for a while and one that, admittedly, we had not seriously tackled for a too long.
+Memory consumption in liquidsoap has been a topic for a while and one that, admittedly, we had not seriously tackled for too long.

 The `2.3.x` release was a good opportunity to catch up with this.
 It turned out that, with the new script caching, we can get initial memory consumption close to the `1.3.x` levels!